mate-academy/react_add-todo-form/README.md

 1. Create an `App` component storing the `todos` array and displaying it using the `TodoList`.
 1. Create a form to add new TODOs:
-    - don't create a separate component for the form (later, we will learn how to do it);
     - there should be a text input for the `title` with `data-cy="titleInput"` attribute;
     - add a `<select>` with `data-cy="userSelect"` attribute showing all the given users;
     - add labels and placeholders where they are needed;